Boys basketball: Notes, rankings, games and players to watch

 PLAYERS TO WATCH

-Parker Friedrichsen, Bixby: Scored 95 points in four games and was named to the ConocoPhillips/Arvest Invitational all-tournament team.
-The 6-foot-4 junior is averaging 27.7 points, 4.4 rebounds and 3.7 assists.
+Caylen Goff-Brown, Central: The 6-foot-3 guard had 76 points and 16 rebounds in a 2-1 week for the 4A No. 7 Braves.
+Has scored at least 20 points in seven consecutive games.
+Scored 29 in a win over McLain on Tuesday.

-Jacob Scyrkels, Collinsville: The 6-2 senior guard scored a career-high 38 points in a 79-57 win over Edison in the Lincoln Christian Winter Classic third-place game Saturday.
+Ty Frierson, Memorial: The 5-11 guard is averaging 15.1 points, 5.6 assists and 2.4 steals for the 5A No. 2 Chargers.
+Last week, had 41 points, with 15-of-20 shooting from the field, and nine assists in a pair of victories.

-Joshua Udoumoh, Victory Christian: Scored a career-high 32 points in a 57-49 win over Holland Hall on Friday.
-The 6-4 senior guard has 96 points and 35 rebounds over the past four games.
+Joshua Udoumoh, Victory Christian: Scored 38 points in a 2-0 week for the 4A No. 2 Conquerors.
+The 6-4 senior has 134 points over the past six games for a 22.3 average.

-Jaxon Woods, Hominy: Sophomore is averaging 24.3 points, 6 assists and 5 rebounds.
+Jaxon Woods, Hominy: Sophomore is averaging 23.5 points, 5.5 rebounds and 5 assists.

 GAMES TO WATCH